Which of the following lists correctly identifies the four main t... | Study Prep in Pearson+

 Step 1: Understand that friction is a force that opposes the relative motion or tendency of such motion between two surfaces in contact.

-Step 2: Identify the four main types of friction commonly studied in physics: static friction, kinetic friction, rolling friction, and fluid friction.
+Step 2: Identify the four main types of friction commonly studied in physics: static friction (prevents motion from starting), kinetic friction (opposes motion once it has started), rolling friction (resists rolling motion), and fluid friction (resistance when an object moves through a fluid like air or water).

-Step 3: Define each type: Static friction acts when objects are not moving relative to each other; kinetic friction acts when objects slide past each other; rolling friction occurs when an object rolls over a surface; fluid friction happens when an object moves through a fluid (liquid or gas).
+Step 3: Recognize that magnetic friction and gravitational friction are not standard categories of friction in physics, and elastic friction and thermal friction are not commonly classified as main types of friction.

-Step 4: Recognize that terms like elastic friction, magnetic friction, and gravitational friction are not standard categories of friction in physics.
+Step 4: Compare the given options and match them with the standard four types: static friction, kinetic friction, rolling friction, and fluid friction.

 Step 5: Conclude that the correct list of the four main types of friction is: static friction, kinetic friction, rolling friction, and fluid friction.